|Sweden in WC 1950|

 In 1949, Gunnar Johansson made one of the fastest career advancement in Swedish football's history.
-At the age of 24, he went from Division V with Inlands IF to Gais and then, a part of Sweden's WC team World Cup third place team and finally a professional career with Marseille in France over the course of a year.
+At the age of 24, he went from Division V team Inlands IF to Gais.
+He became a part of Sweden's 1950 World Cup team, where Sweden finished third .
+After the WC Finals, he joined Marseille in France as a professional player.
+It was over the course of a year.

 LB: Erik Nilsson (captain)

-He was a member of Sweden WC team in 1938, where they finished 4th.
+Erik Nilsson was a member of Sweden World Cup team in 1938, where they finished 4th.
 He would win the Olympic Gold medal in 1948.
 He also played in the World Cup in 1950, where he was on the All-tournament team.
 In 1950, Nilsson was awarded the Guldbollen as the year's best Swedish football player.
 In 2003, he was inducted into the SFS Hall Of Fame.
 He spent his entire career with Malmo.

-Odin started with Mälarhöjdens IK.
+Bodin started with Mälarhöjdens IK.
 He went to AIK in 1948 and debuted for this club as the centre forward.
 Bodin played six seasons in AIK, but mostly as defense player.
 He was capped once by Sweden.
-He went to the WC Finals in 1950, without playing a single match.
+He went to the World Cup Finals in 1950, without playing a single match.

 CM: Sune Andersson

 He was a versatile midfielder, who would take any position: left, right or center.
 He played 28 times for the Swedish national team, scoring four goals, and won a gold medal at the 1948 Summer Olympics and a bronze at the 1950 FIFA World Cup.
 His only domestic title was the 1949 Swedish Cup with Solna.
 His performance at the 1950 World Cup earned him a transfer to A.S.
 Roma in Serie A, where he played for two seasons and scored 12 goals.